OutHackThem/MyCtfWriteups/_posts/overthewire/2019-03-20-Natas-11-writeup.markdown

 - First we have a xor_encrypt() function which takes in a value and xors that with a secret key
 - loadData() function checks if cookies exist , if yes then it base64 decodes it xor_encrypt()s it tries to load the json object in to an array
-	- It also checks if certain certain conditions are met if yes then the value of the $mydata is updated
+	- It also checks if certain  conditions are met if they are then the value of the $mydata is updated
 	- Then it returns the value of $mydata
 - Main thing to note is if the value of $data[‘showpassword’] is yes then it displays the flag